TheCynosure/rviz_write_button/README.md

 # RViz hitl SLAM interaction tool

-RViz plugin to publish human interaction for human in the loop SLAM
+RViz plugin to publish a message over /write\_button so that we can write the poses from lidar slam to a file.

 ## Dependencies
 Install [ROS](http://wiki.ros.org/ROS/Installation)